questrail/applyaf/README.md

 3. If the code is generalized, should this be wrapped into the [siganalysis] project or left on its own?

+# Contributing

+applyaf is developed using the [git workflow], so feel free to fork, branch, and contribute.

 # License

 applyaf is released under the MIT license.
 Please see the `LICENSE.txt`